sidward14/gan-lab/README.md

 ### StyleGAN Example:

-A StyleGAN Generator that yields 128x128 images _(higher resolutions coming once model is done training in Google Colab with 16 GB GPU Memory)_ can be created by running the following 3 lines.
+A StyleGAN Generator that yields 128x128 images _(higher resolutions coming in May)_ can be created by running the following 3 lines.
 Below is a snapshot of images as the StyleGAN progressively grows.
 Ofcourse, this is not the only configuration that works:
   ~~~
   $ python config.py stylegan --loss=nonsaturating --gradient_penalty=R1 --res_samples=128 --num_main_iters=1071000 --nimg_transition=630000 --batch_size=8 --enable_cudnn_autotuner --num_workers=12
   $ python data_config.py FFHQ path/to/datasets/ffhq --enable_mirror_augmentation